Jamie Lewis (gymnast)

 Jamie Lewis (born 2000) is a British artistic gymnast and member of the British national team.
 He won gold with the Great Britain team at the 2025 European Artistic Gymnastics Championships.

-He is a six time Junior European medallist including a team gold in 2016 as well as team and all-around silver and floor exercise gold in 2018.
+He is a six-time Junior European medallist, including a team gold in 2016 as well as team and all-around silver and floor exercise gold in 2018.

-Junior gymnastics career
+Gymnastics career

 2016

 Lewis attended the 2016 Junior European Championships alongside Joe Fraser, Joshua Nathan, Giarnni Regini-Moran and Donell Osbourne and helped the team win gold.
-He also qualified for the floor final where he place fifth.
+He also qualified for the floor final where he placed fifth.

 2018

 Lewis was selected to represent Great Britain at the 2018 Junior European Championships alongside Jake Jarman, Adam Tobin, Pavel Karnejenko and Donnell Osborne where he competed in the all-around and helped the team take the silver medal.
-Individually he also won silver in the all-around and on pommel horse, gold on floor exercise and bronze on still rings.
+Individually, he also won silver in the all-around and on pommel horse, gold on floor exercise and bronze on still rings.

-Senior gymnastics career

 2018

 He attended the Cottbus World Cup but did not qualify for the pommel horse final.

 2019

 At the 2019 British Championships Lewis won all-around and floor bronze as well as silver on still rings.
 At the Birmingham World Cup he placed ninth in the all-around.
-He then competed at the Koper Challenge Cup where he qualified for the pommel horse final and place fourth.
+He then competed at the Koper Challenge Cup where he qualified for the pommel horse final and placed fourth.
 This was followed by the Paris Challenge Cup where Lewis competed on pommel horse and still rings but did not qualify for the final.

-2023
+2023 and 2024

-At British Championships Lewis won silver on pommel horse.
+At the British Championships, Lewis won silver on pommel horse.
 He then competed pommel horse, still rings, parallel bars and horizontal bars at the Osijek Challenge Cup where he qualified for the pommel horse final where he placed fourth.